 The Nominations Committee members, led by the Chair, identify, encourage and contact possible candidates for the next year’s offices.
 The committee meets during the Fall Business Meeting and presents a slate of officers to the membership during the March convention.

-The Vice-President of Administration supervises SETC’s Advisory Council which is comprised of all committee chairs, division chairs and liaisons.
+The Vice President of Administration supervises SETC’s Advisory Council which is comprised of all committee chairs, division chairs and liaisons.
 The AVP secures semiannual written reports prior to the fall Executive Commitee meeting and the annual convention.
-She/he also solicits all operation manuals and revisions for all committees, offices and divisions.
+They also solicit all operation manuals and revisions for all committees, offices and divisions.
 Desirable Skills: strong administrative and communication skills, leadership skills, knowledge of the structure of SETC, consistent follow through, ability to meet deadlines.

 The Secretary takes the minutes at all meetings of the Executive Committee, the Board of Directors, the annual membership meeting at the convention and special membership meetings.
 Desirable Skills: strong administrative and communication skills, knowledge of meeting procedures, ability to transcribe from audio recordings, computer and typing proficiency, attention to detail, ability to meet deadlines.

-The Vice-President of Finance works closely with the Chair of the Finance Committee and Executive Director and gives regular, accurate and complete financial information to the membership, the Executive Committee, and the Board of Directors.
-He/she serves as ex officio member, with vote, of the Finance Committee; and ex officio member, with vote, of the Endowment Fund Committee.
+The Vice President of Finance works closely with the Chair of the Finance Committee and Executive Director and gives regular, accurate and complete financial information to the membership, the Executive Committee, and the Board of Directors.
+They serve as ex officio member, with vote, of the Finance Committee; and ex officio member, with vote, of the Endowment Fund Committee.
 Desirable Skills: Experience with Excel spreadsheets, budgets, audits, and investments.